Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Abstract

 \section{Abstract}

-Basis functions which are invariant under the operations of a rotational polyhedral group $G$ are able to describe any 3-D object which exhibits the rotational symmetry of the corresponding Platonic solid.
-However, in order to characterize the spatial statistics of an ensemble of objects in which each object is different but the statistics exhibit the symmetry, a larger set of basis functions is required.
+Basis functions which are invariant under the operations of a rotational point group $G$ are able to describe any 3-D object which exhibits the rotational point group symmetry.
+However, in order to characterize the spatial statistics of an ensemble of objects in which each object is different but the statistics exhibit the symmetry, a complete set of basis functions is required.
 In particular, for each irreducible representation (irrep) of $G$, it is necessary to include basis functions that transform according to that irrep.
-This larger set of basis functions is a basis for square-integrable functions on the surface of the sphere in 3-D. Because the objects are real-valued, it is convenient to have real-valued basis functions.
+This complete set of basis functions is a basis for square-integrable functions on the surface of the sphere in 3-D. Because the objects are real-valued, it is convenient to have real-valued basis functions.
 In this paper the existence of such real-valued bases is proven and an algorithm for their computation is provided for the icosahedral $I$ and the octahedral $O$ symmetries.
-Furthermore, it is proven that such a real-valued basis cannot exist for the tetrahedral $T$ symmetry because some irreps of $T$ are essentially complex.
+Furthermore, it is proven that such a real-valued basis does not exist for the tetrahedral $T$ symmetry because some irreps of $T$ are essentially complex.
 The importance of these basis functions to computations in single-particle cryo electron microscopy is described.

 \begin{AMS} 2604, 2004, 57S17, 57S25 \end{AMS}